 Finally, we find that estimates of monetary transmission from local projections and vector autoregressions (VARs) are more similar across shock series than their counterparts estimated via forecast revisions.
 The daily local projections specification of Jacobson et al. (2022) controls for temporal aggregation by matching the frequency of shocks and response variables, and delivers impulse response functions with a negative sign predicted by theory in the four main shock series studied.
 Positive responses that contradict theoretical predictions are neither statistically significant nor long-lived.
 VAR specifications can yield similar findings: impulse response functions vary in magnitude across the four main shock series, but all have signs consistent with theoretical predictions.
 Accordingly, differences in shock series are less likely to affect transmission estimates in dynamic specifications like VARs relative to more static treatments.
 Therefore, whether or not differences in commonly used monetary shock series matters for estimates of monetary policy transmission depends on the specification used by the researcher.
-Qualitative differences in estimates of monetary transmission do emerge when using monetary policy shock series that swap data and methods, as these tend to be quite different from the commonly used series.
+Qualitative differences in estimates of monetary transmission do emerge when using monetary policy shock series that interchange data and methods, as these tend to be quite different from the commonly used series.
 As such, we suggest that researchers proceed with caution when varying certain components of shock construction as it could lead to non-robust inference.

-1.1 CONNECTION TO THE LITERATURE While there are numerous approaches to identify instruments that estimate monetary shocks, we focus on four commonly used high-frequency series and two that swap data and methods.
+1.1 CONNECTION TO THE LITERATURE While there are numerous approaches to identifying exogenous variation in monetary policy, we focus on four commonly used high-frequency series and two that interchange data and methods.
 All six series rely on asset price data that are either at an intraday or a daily frequency and are constructed either directly from raw data or from simple statistical procedures.
 The data used in construction consist of short-term futures and the full term structure of Treasury yields.
 Although there are complementary non-high frequency approaches and add-on techniques that further purge high-frequency series from contamination, we focus on four core series to highlight their differences and similarities as simply as possible.
-In a similar appeal to simplicity, we focus on shock series that summarize monetary policy in a single series rather than multiple dimensions.
+In a similar appeal to simplicity, we follow Bauer and Swanson (2022) and focus on shock series that summarize monetary policy in a single series rather than multiple dimensions.
+As Bauer and Swanson (2022) explain, a single series can often be interpreted as a weighted average of multiple dimension that parsimoniously captures certain aspects of the dimensions.

 Complementing our study of the implication of differences within high-frequency monetary policy shock series are those that compare across types of shock series.
 Rudebusch (1998) compares monetary shock series estimated as a VAR residual [Christiano et al. (1996, 2005)] to high-frequency shock series and finds that these series are quite different.
 Similarly, Ettmeier and Kriwoluzky (2019) compare the performance of narrative identification achieved by parsing FOMC policy documents for intended changes in the federal funds rate [Romer and Romer (1989), Romer and Romer (2004), Wieland and Yang (2020), Aruoba and Drechsel (2023)] to high-frequency shocks and find differences in inference.
+Finally, Ramey (2016) also documents differences within and across types of shocks.
 McKay and Wolf (2023) appeal to Sims's (1998) argument that monetary policy shocks need not necessarily be correlated across different types of identification as they could be capturing different sources of exogenous variation in monetary policy.
 However, within high-frequency monetary policy shocks, one could expect similarity given that they are constructed from highly correlated asset prices.